 Gold has constantly remained above all moving averages, while the Average Directional Index (ADX) has jumped to 64, a sign that the strength is continuing.

-The risk, however, is that gold remains much higher than the 50-week and 100-week Exponential Moving Averages (EMA), while the Relative Strength Index (RSI) and the MACD have moved to the overbought levels.
+The risk, however, is that gold remains well above the 50-week and 100-week Exponential Moving Averages (EMAs), while the Relative Strength Index (RSI) and the MACD have moved into overbought territory.

-Therefore, there is a risk of a short-term pullback in the near term as investors book profits now that it has moved to the key target of $5,000.
-Also, it remains much higher than the moving averages, meaning that it may go through mean reversion in the near term.
+Therefore, there is a risk of a short-term pullback as investors book profits after it moved to the key target of $5,000.
+Also, it remains well above the moving averages, suggesting it may revert to the mean in the near term.

 READ MORE: PayPal Stock Charts Bearish Pattern Before Earnings Report